The impact of fashion on the environment: understanding the issues and acting on them

 The fashion industry has found three main ways to improve its impact on ecosystems and climate change.

-1. Switch to renewable energy: If fashion firms include at least 60% of renewable energy in their processes, emissions from the sector could be reduced by around 50%5.
+If fashion firms include at least 60% of renewable energy in their processes, emissions from the sector could be reduced by around 50%5.

-2. Increase energy efficiency: Reducing energy use to perform the same tasks.
+This can be done by reducing energy use to perform the same tasks.
 For instance, 10,000 liters of water are currently required to produce a single pair of jeans6.
 This amount must be reduced through energy efficiency practices.

-3. Align the fashion industry to the circular economy model: New recyclable materials should be used, and all materials that release microfiber plastics should be excluded.
+New recyclable materials should be used, and all materials that release microfiber plastics should be excluded.
 In addition, the supply of clothes must be aligned to demand to avoid overproduction and consequent waste.
 Today, less than 1% of the materials used to produce clothing are recycled3

 For more tips on how to reduce your environmental impact, read our article on sustainable fashion